sumayahtechcampus/lesson-w04d01-modern-js/README.md

 ### Arrow functions

 ES6 introduces a new syntax for writing anonymous functions in JavaScript.
 It has a much more concise syntax and should be easier to pick up after using function expressions.
-Arrow functions gets its name from its syntax `=>`, which in other languages, is knows as: the fat arrow, the rocket or the Lamda operator.
+Arrow functions gets its name from its syntax `=>`, which in other languages, is knows as: the fat arrow, the rocket or the Lambda operator.

 **Example 1:**